unChaz/sci-fi-5e/docs/rules/equipment.md

 #### Heavy Armor

 Of all the armor categories, heavy armor offers the best protection.
-These suits of armor cover the entire body and are designed to stop a wide range of attacks.
-Only proficient warriors can manage their weight and bulk.
+These mechanized suits of armor are more driven than worn, and require training to be used properly.
+Anyone with Heavy Armor proficiency has gone through mech armor training either in the military using Power Shells, or on the job using the large mech units that are used to haul rock and freight.

 Heavy armor doesn't let you add your Dexterity modifier to your Armor Class, but it also doesn't penalize you if your Dexterity modifier is negative.

 **_Power Shell._** Heavy and cumbersome, this powered mech armor gives the wearer enhanced strength, and a tough shell more resistant to damage than the standard pulse armor.
 However it makes it very difficult to be stealthy.
-This armor gives the wearer +2 Strength.
+This armor gives the wearer advantage on Strengh checks.

 <div class='wide'>
 ##### Armor